EcoJulia/Diversity.jl/README.md

 described in
-[Leinster and Cobbold, 2012](http://www.esajournals.org/doi/abs/10.1890/10-2402.1)), and related alpha, beta and gamma diversity measures at the level of the supercommunity and its component subcommunities (generalised in turn from Leinster and Cobbold, and described in [Reeve et al, 2014](http://arxiv.org/abs/1404.6520)).
+[Leinster and Cobbold, 2012](http://www.esajournals.org/doi/abs/10.1890/10-2402.1)), and related alpha, beta and gamma diversity measures at the level of the metacommunity and its component subcommunities (generalised in turn from Leinster and Cobbold, and described in [Reeve et al, 2014](http://arxiv.org/abs/1404.6520)).
 The diversity functions exist both with unicode names (e.g. ᾱ()), which are not